 Learn, Serve & Immerse with the Black Farmers Collective

 Register to Choose Your Dates.
-Currently we are not offering this experience until the early Spring.
 Please check our Seattle Community Tours page for more information, or you may contact us for custom dates for a small group!

 Global Family Travels is excited to bring you this educational experience in partnership with Seattle’s Black Farmers Collective, a group of urban food system activists.
 The Black Farmers Collective is the organizing entity for YES Farm, where we will spend a good part of our day to learn about the intersections between urban farming, race and inclusion, and food access.